llorllale/llorllale.github.io/_posts/2023-03-07-k8s-cluster-network.md

 When a `ClusterIP` Service is created, `kube-apiserver` assigns a free _Virtual IP_ to it and persists the Service object to `etcd`.
 The event is caught by `coreDNS` which proceeds to cache the service_name -> cluster_ip mapping, and respond to DNS requests accordingly.
-The event is also caught by the EndpointSlice controller which then creates and attaches and EndpointSlice with the IPs of the selected Pods to the Service and saves the update to `etcd`.
+The event is also caught by the EndpointSlice controller which then creates and attaches an EndpointSlice with the IPs of the selected Pods to the Service and saves the update to `etcd`.

 `kube-proxy` runs on each node and listens for events from `kube-apiserver` where Services and EndpointSlices are added and configures the local node's IP routing rules to point the Service's virtual IP to the backend Pods with an even distribution.

 During runtime, a client container queries `coreDNS` for the Service's address and directs its request to the Service's virtual IP.
-The local routing rules (`iptables` on Linux hosts, `Host Compute Service API` on Windows hosts) randomly select one of the backend Pod IP addresses and forwards traffic to that Pod.
+The local routing rules (`iptables` on Linux hosts, `Host Compute Service API` on Windows) randomly select one of the backend Pod IP addresses and forwards traffic to that Pod.

 <br/>
 <br/>